python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 ##   so that it has "focus" (that is, you want the words you type
 ##   to be entered in the terminal).
 print("Hello!")
-cartype = input("Say the name of a car, then press enter: ") print(f"The car you named is {cartype}.
+cartype = input("Type the name of a car, then press enter: ") print(f"The car you named is {cartype}.
 That was a good choice.")
 ```